wp-plugins/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.5.4 =
+* small bug fixe with css not loading on roll-your-own POM elements

 = 1.5.3 =
 * work-around for IE 11 bugs